Hillsboro, Oregon: Economy

+Top employers

+According to the City's 2022 Comprehensive Annual Financial Report, the largest employers in the city are:

 Manufacturing is the leading employment sector in Hillsboro, employing 24% of the workforce, followed by health care, education, and social services with a total of 15%.
 One example of a manufacturer headquartered in Hillsboro is Beaverton Foods, a family-owned condiment manufacturer since 1929, with 70+ employees and $25 million in annual sales; it moved to its current headquarters in 2001.
 Retail employment constitutes 12%, construction makes up 7%, and 13% of workers are employed in the administrative, scientific, professional, or waste management industries.
 68% of workers commute alone to the workplace, and 8% use public transportation.
 The average one-way commute time is about 24 minutes.

 Many technology companies operate in Hillsboro, making it the center of Oregon's Silicon Forest.
 In particular, Intel's largest site is in Hillsboro, and includes three large campuses: Ronler Acres, Jones Farm, and Hawthorn Farm, along with several smaller campuses that employ about 16,000 workers.
 Other high-tech companies operating facilities in Hillsboro include Synopsys, Epson, Salesforce, and Oracle's (formerly Sun Microsystems) High-End Operations.
 Hillsboro is the corporate headquarters for RadiSys and Planar Systems among others.

 In 2006, Genentech announced plans to locate a packaging and distribution facility on 100 acre in Hillsboro.
 The $400 million facility opened in 2010, which Oregon officials hoped would eventually also be used for research and development for the biotechnology company.
 Other biotech or medical companies based in Hillsboro include FEI Company and Acumed.

 The city is also a landing point on three fiber optic cable systems linking the United States across the Pacific Ocean: C2C, Southern Cross Cable, and VSNL Transpacific.
 These cable landings, lower energy costs, and tax breaks led to a boom of data centers being built starting about 2010.
 Data centers include those for Adobe, NetApp, Umpqua Bank, OHSU, and Fortune Data Centers.